MUSEUM MENSCH UND NATUR

 A museum is changing

 Since its opening in 1990, the Museum Mensch und Natur has been one of Munich's most popular and well-attended museums.
 Due to the very limited space and poor infrastructure, the museum will close in 2021 in order to be comprehensively expanded and renovated.
-With a completely new concept and under the new name BIOTOPIA-Naturkundemuseum Bayern it will be an innovative museum and forum for life sciences and the environment.
+With a completely new concept and under the new name Naturkundemuseum Bayern it will be an innovative museum and forum for life sciences and the environment.

 "The extension and reconception of the Museum Mensch und Natur creates a new institution for the understanding and appreciation of nature, which will attract attention far beyond Bavaria".